-Precipitation GCOS ECV Product OSCAR Variable Accumulated precipitation Precipitation intensity at surface (liquid or solid) Definition Integration of solid and liquid precipitation rate reaching the ground over a time period defined in the metadata.
+Precipitation GCOS ECV Product Accumulated precipitation OSCAR Variable Precipitation intensity at surface (liquid or solid) Definition Integration of solid and liquid precipitation rate reaching the ground over a time period defined in the metadata.
 Definition Intensity of precipitation reaching the ground.
 Description Integration of solid and liquid precipitation rate reaching the ground over several time intervals.
 Description The measurement unit of rainfall intensity is linear depth per hour, usually in millimetres per hour.
-Rainfall intensity is normally measured or derived over one-minute time intervals due to the high variability of intensity from minute to minute Unit mm Unit mm/h Target system uncertainty (k=2) The greater of 1 mm or 2% (liquid) Target system uncertainty (k=2) The greater of 0.2 mm/h or 5% (liquid)
+Rainfall intensity is normally measured or derived over one-minute time intervals due to the high variability of intensity from minute to minute Unit mm

+Unit mm/h

+Target system uncertainty (k=2) The greater of 1 mm or 2% (liquid)

+Target system uncertainty (k=2) The greater of 0.2 mm/h or 5% (liquid)

 Product resolution 0.1 mm

 Variable resolution 0.1 mm/h

 Maximum calibration uncertainty (k=1) 1%

 Maximum calibration uncertainty (k=1) 0.1 mm/h

 Maximum drift (k=1) 1% / year

 Sampling frequency 1 s

 Starting threshold 0.1 mm/h for liquid precipitation intensity only

 Maximum time constant / response time 1 s at event start (for liquid)

-Accumulation and recording time Integrating data at 1 minute Total daily precipitation recorded
+Accumulation and recording Integrating data at 1 minute

+time Total daily precipitation recorded

 Calibration regime Yearly

 Verification regime 6-monthly

 Maintenance regime Monthly

 Redundancy At least two instruments are recommended.
-However, the instruments used do not necessarily need to be the same type but data management practices within the NMHS must enable storing of each instrument's data.
+However, the instruments used do not necessarily need to be the same type but data management practices within the NMHS must enable storing of each instrument's data. ------------ --

 Note: The resolution, starting threshold, and time constant values above are required for measurements in most climates.
-However, for example it is recognized that in certain tropical/monsoon climates that a tipping bucket gauge with 0.2mm, or even 0.5mm resolution might be more appropriate and will be looked at on a case-by-case basis.
-Stations within Group A of the Köppen climate classification might fit this criteria.
-Solid precipitation measurements are another example to be looked at on a case-by-case basis.
+However, it is recognized that in certain tropical/monsoon climates that a tipping bucket gauge with 0.2mm, or even 0.5mm resolution might be more appropriate and will be looked at on a case-by-case basis.
+For example, stations within Group A of the Köppen climate classification might fit this criteria.